-I first rode with Amtrak in December of 2015 for my Christmas in New York City solo trip, and these tips on Amtrak Train Travel definitely came in handy for a 1st timer like me.
+I first rode with Amtrak in December of 2015 for my Christmas in New York City solo trip, and these tips on Amtrak Train Travel definitely came in handy for a first-timer like me.

-Since then I’ve ridden the train for several trips and although I love to fly, I really like the convenience of stepping on the train, heading straight to my seat, and skipping the security debacle that airports ensue.
+Since then I’ve ridden the train for many trips and although I love to fly, I like the convenience of stepping on the train, heading straight to my seat, and skipping the security debacle that airports ensue.

 Upon boarding the train I was given a slip of paper with my designated seat row and number on it…I notice they do this when the train is already filling up.

 When I boarded the train at Penn Station for the trip home it was first-come, first-serve seats, and I was very pleased to find a window seat to enjoy the view on the ride home.